geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

     <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.1.0/dist/js/bootstrap.bundle.min.js" integrity="sha384-U1DAWAznBHeqEIlVSCgzq+c9gqGAJn5c/t99JyeKa9xxaYpSvHU5awsuZVVFIhvj" crossorigin="anonymous"></script>
 </html>
 ```
+## 3. The result and success indicators

 We need to retrieve the result indicator and success indicators.
-The result indicator will be returned by the gateway through the return URL which we will specify as we will be requesting the checkout session.
+The result indicator will automatically be returned by the gateway via the __return URL__ which we will define in __step 5__.
 Upon requesting the checkout session, the gateway will return the success indicator which we will store through a session variable.
-(Note that this can be stored in your e-commerce system database.)
+(Note that this can be stored in your system database.)

 ```php
 <?php